authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ---
 title: "OAuth 2.0 Bearer Token Usage"
-description: "An introduction into utilizing the Authelia OpenID Connect 1.0 Provider as an authorization method"
+description: "An introduction into utilizing the Authelia OAuth 2.0 Provider as an authorization method"
-lead: "An introduction into utilizing the Authelia OpenID Connect 1.0 Provider as an authorization method."
+lead: "An introduction into utilizing the Authelia OAuth 2.0 Provider as an authorization method."
-date: 2023-12-02T07:26:24+11:00
+date: 2023-12-29T20:38:06+11:00
 draft: false
 images: []
 menu: